Last Modified Date: 24 Apr 2017

 AnswerWorkbooks can be shared with people who do not have Tableau Desktop in the following three ways:

-- Email workbook and open in Tableau Reader.
+- Email the workbook and open it in Tableau Reader.
 Email a workbook to others, and they can open and see its contents using Tableau Reader.
 Tableau Reader is a free application that can be used to open and see workbooks that have been built in Tableau Desktop.
 For more information about Tableau Reader, refer to the Tableau Reader Product page.

-- Save workbook to Tableau Public.
+- Save the workbook to Tableau Public.
 After publishing a workbook to Tableau Public, anyone with a link to the workbook can see its contents.
 Workbooks and the underlying data saved to Tableau Public are accessible to the public.
 For information on Tableau Public, refer to the Tableau Public Product page.

 Thank you for providing your feedback on the effectiveness of the article.